benjaminhuanghuang/design-pattern/_Courses/Csp_10_Design_Patterns_by_Kevin_Dockx/README.md

 ### Prototype
 Its intent is to specify the kinds of objects to create using a prototypical instance and create new objects by `copying this prototype`.

+Avoid building a set of factories that mimic the class hierarchy,

+Starting from a clone will often be more convenient than starting from an instance with default values

+## Structural Pattern x 7

+### Adapter
+Its intent is to convert the interface of a class into another interface the client expects.

+ClassAdapter: relies on inheritance

+ObjectAdapter: relies on composition

+## Bridge
+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other

+The intent is to decouple an abstraction from its implementation so the two can vary independently.

+For example, we have abstract Menu class and implementation VegeMenu, MeatMenu....
+We also HolidayCoupon, NewYearCoupon... subclassing is not the goode way to add functionality.

+To combine the menu and coupon, we add a ICoupon field in the Menu, the ICoupon is a bridge.